samuel-hunter/posix-shm/README.md

 Features include:

 - `shm_open`, `shm_unlink`, `mmap`
-- A utility function, `shm-open*`, for opening anonymous shms that are immediately unlinked.
+- A utility function, `shm-open*`, for opening anonymous shm objects that are immediately unlinked.
-- Flags provided as keywords, with more readable variations.
+- `shm-open` appears more like `open` from the CL standard.

 Features to provide in the future: